7 Arrows Ranch

 Road System: Roads provide superb access to all parts of the ranch.
 There is a main north road and south road with a network of interconnected pasture roads and trails that provide excellent travel throughout the property with 5 passable creek crossings.
 There are a couple places on the ranch where caliche can be utilized to repair and further improve roads when needed.

 Neighbors: There are several large neighbors surrounding the property.
-The neighbor to the south is believed to be approximately 2600+/- acres with another neighbor on the west side of the property being 1700+/- acres.
-7 Arrows is an all low-fenced ranch with the exception of the County Road 175 frontage on the east entrance road.
+The neighbor to the south is believed to be approximately 3,800+/- acres with another neighbor on the west side of the property being 1,750+/- acres.

 Easements: There are no pipeline easements, roadway easements, major transmission lines or any other detrimental easements impacting the ranch.
 Some wind development can be found in Comanche County with wind turbines being approximately 4 miles to the south and having a very minimal impact.